 Non-profit accounting is our core competecy.
 Therefore, we offer a wide range of accounting services.

 Good management is essential.
-That’s why we offer a variety of these of these services to ensure financial wellbeing.
+That’s why we offer a variety of these services to ensure financial wellbeing.

 We can help with all the necessary steps, paperwork and legality of starting a non-profit organization.